 Elephantfish has been managed as a tier 4 stock under the SESSF harvest strategy framework since 2009.
 The tier 4 harvest strategy framework uses standardised CPUE as an index of abundance.

-The Shark Resource Assessment Group (SharkRAG) did not agree to apply the harvest control rule for elephantfish in 2018 (RBC to apply for the 2018–19 season) and recommended rolling over the total allowable catch (TAC) from the 2017–18 season.
-The main reasons were the high and sometimes variable levels of discarding of the stock, and the challenges this presents for the application of the harvest control rule.
+The Shark Resource Assessment Group (SharkRAG) did not agree to apply the harvest control rule for elephantfish in 2018 (to apply for the 2019–20 season) and recommended rolling over the total allowable catch (TAC) from the 2018–19 season.
+The main reasons were the high and sometimes variable levels of discarding of the stock (which undermines the use of CPUE based on landed catches), uncertain estimates of recreational catch (which are thought to be a significant portion of the catch) and the challenges these present for applying the harvest control rule.

 Stock status determination

-While it was not possible to output a reliable RBC through a harvest control rule for this stock in 2018, the standardised CPUE series, albeit variable, show relative stability and are above the limit reference point.
-This indicates that the fishery is not applying an unsustainable level of fishing mortality to the stock.
+Although it was not possible to output a reliable recommended biological catch (RBC) through a harvest control rule for this stock in 2018, the standardised CPUE series, albeit variable, indicated relative stability and was above the limit reference point based on the last accepted analysis in 2015.
+Catches since 2015 have been relatively stable, and below the RBC and TAC because elephantfish are not actively targeted.
+This indicates that the fishery is unlikely to be applying an unsustainable level of fishing mortality to the stock.
 On this basis, the stock is classified as not overfished and not subject to overfishing.

 Gummy shark (Mustelus antarcticus)